10 Shows Similar to Like a Dragon Yakuza You Must See

 9. The Gentlemen (2024-2026)

 Guy Ritchie’s ‘The Gentlemen‘ is a spin-off show to the creator’s eponymous 2019 gangster film.
 The show finds Edward “Eddie” Horniman on the heels of a peculiar inheritance.
 As the former army man comes into possession of his father’s fifteen thousand acres vast estate, he quickly discovers its relation to the infamous Glass family-run weed empire.
 Naturally, this leads to Eddie’s introduction into the precarious British underworld and the many dangers it possesses.

-Throughout the show, the protagonist finds the dubious partnership of his older brother and known coke addict, Freddie, as well as the crime syndicate head, Susie Glass.
+Throughout the show, the protagonist finds the dubious partnership of his older brother and known cocaine addict, Freddie, as well as the crime syndicate head, Susie Glass.
 The trio’s venture into solidifying their presence in the criminal underworld presents a fascinating story with gangs and crime at its center.
 For the same reason, the show becomes a source of curiosity for anyone who has become a fan of the genre after ‘Like a Dragon: Yakuza.’

 8. Smoking (2018-)

-‘Smoking’ is a Japanese crime show that equips a unique narrative about doling out justice, even if the road to vengeance falls outside of the law.
+‘Smoking’ is a Japanese crime show that employs a unique narrative about doling out justice, even if the road to vengeance falls outside of the law.
 The narrative centers around Uncle Sabe, who runs an operation where a group of homeless men become vigilantes.
 Through contractual assassinations, this group of misfits—including Hifumin, Haccho, and Goro—hunt down their targets and deliver pieces of their tattooed skin as proof of death.
-The show sports diverse storylines within each episode, bringing a new take on the themes of justice, revenge, and honor.
-Although the story never directly and brazenly deals with the Yakuza, its exploration of crime in Japan, paired with the camaraderie between the central characters, is bound to attract the intrigue of ‘Like a Dragon: Yakuza’ fans.

 7. High & Low: The Story of S.W.O.R.D.
 (2015-)

 ‘High & Low: The Story of S.W.O.R.D.’ is the first installment in the Japanese action franchise, ‘High&Low,’ presenting an in-depth introduction to a fictional crime-driven world.
 The show follows the history of a town that becomes vulnerable under its central gang’s disbanding.
 As a result, five new gangs—Sannoh Rengokai, White Rascals, Oya Koukou, Rude Boys, and Daruma Ikka—emerge, undertaking different areas in their protection.

 Nonetheless, as the Kuryu group sets its sights on the town, the five gangs find their stories inevitably linked in their shared battle against their Yakuza-associated enemy.
 Offering a treasure trove of in-universe lore, this show will appeal to ‘Like a Dragon: Yakuza’ fans who were invested in the 1995 timeline of Kazuma’s story as a teenage delinquent.
-Thus, in the show’s diverse cast of characters, viewers will find numerous parallels to Kazuma and his friends.
+Thus, viewers will find numerous parallels to Kazuma and his friends in the show’s diverse cast of characters.

 6. Tulsa King (2022-)

-Starring Sylvester Stallone as the lead, ‘Tulsa King’ charts the story of the rise of a mafia boss in the most unlikely of places.
+Starring Sylvester Stallone as the lead, ‘Tulsa King’ charts the partially true-story-inspired tale of the rise of a mafia boss in the most unlikely of places.
 The protagonist, Dwight “The General” Manfredi, begins his story fresh out of the slammer after serving a 25-year-long sentence.
 However, upon his release, the New York Mafia boss realizes his old days of reign are long gone as he’s exiled to Tulsa, Oklahoma.
 Nevertheless, despite the adversities he faces in the new town, The General manages to build a new empire from the ground up and puts up a fight to keep it.

 Although Taylor Sheridan’s ‘Tulsa King’ presents a notable departure from the cultural context of ‘Like a Dragon: Yakuza,’ both shows examine the inner workings of different criminal organizations from the inside.
 Thus, the two shows end up sporting numerous overlaps in terms of theme and tone.